The True Definition of Love in the Bible (I Corinthians)

 The Sound of True Love

-Let me sound like love instead!
+Let me SOUND like love instead!

-The Being of True Love
+Being True Love

 The Lord gives the gifts of prophecy, knowledge, and faith.
 What a blessing to have these spiritual gifts, but not without love!
 To have everything and yet be nothing is tragic!

-Let me be love instead!
+Let me BE love instead!

 The Gift of True Love